JRdelacerda/hello-world/README.md

 Hello human world!

-I use create an augmented reality to make problem solving simpler!
+I create an augmented reality to make problem solving a simpler experience for your reality!